NotMinhDucGamingTV/Harumis-bot-public/Privacy-policy.md

  7. Contact Us

- If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+ If you have any questions about this Privacy Policy, please contact us at discord "harumiiii._.".

 Additional Considerations